Dementia Friendly Museum and Gallery Cafés

 Activities» Train staff and volunteers in Dementia Awareness and becoming ‘Dementia Friends’

 Sheffield Museums to continue actively supporting the Dementia Action Alliance and partner organisations

 To change perceptions of what people with dementia can achieve

-Activities» To collect stories and record memories from people with dementia - for example, this could be shared through an exhibition or oral history project
+Activities» To collect stories and record memories from people with dementia - for example, this could be shared through a community exhibition project

 We aim to provide a great museums and galleries service for everyone, every day.
 The project will support people with dementia and their carers, who might otherwise encounter barriers to visiting cultural venues.
 Access to inspirational arts and culture transforms lives.

 A community display will help to change public perceptions.